codsen/codsen/packages/string-fix-broken-named-entities/README.md

 ## Documentation

-Please [visit codsen.com](https://codsen.com/os/string-fix-broken-named-entities/) for a full description of the API and examples.
+Please [visit codsen.com](https://codsen.com/os/string-fix-broken-named-entities/) for a full description of the API, examples and even a test <a href="https://codsen.com/os/string-fix-broken-named-entities/play">playground</a>.

 ## Contributing